valeIT/valeIT.github.io/_posts/2019-12-19-sw-ix-review.md

 author: Valentino Urbano
 ---

-[Obviously heavy spoilers for the movie and SW 1-9]
+[Obviously heavy spoilers for the movie and SW 1 to 9]

-Coming in I had really love expectations, unfortunately it was not enough.
+Coming in I had really love expectations, unfortunately that was not enough.

 The movie at the same level of shittiness as [The Force Awakens][1] and way worse than The Last Jedi.
 It seems like Disney doesn't care at all about existing lore.